Period Matrices of Real Riemann Surfaces and Fundamental Domains: Introduction

-Our main motivation in considering this problem comes from the theory of \textit{real Riemann surfaces} (see \cite{Cirre} and \cite{Fay} for a complete account of this subject).\\ A compact Riemann surface $\Gamma$ of genus $g$ is said to be \textit{real} or \textit{symmetric} when it is endowed with an anti-holomorphic involution $r$.\\ One can consider the locus of points which are invariant with respect to $r$.
-Its connected components are at most $g+1$ and they are usually called the \textit{ovals} of the surface.\\ When $\Gamma$ with this locus removed has two connected components, it is said to be \textit{separated}.
-Let this be the case, and assume\footnote{In the case of a separated surface one has that and For more details see \cite{Cirre}, theorem 1.5.3} that the number of ovals is $n$.
-Then it is possible to fix a basis in the homology of the form satisfying the following conditions: \begin{itemize} \item[$\bullet$] for every $k=1,2,\ldots,p$ and every $j=1,2,\ldots,n-1$, the intersection number of any two other elements of the basis being zero. \item[$\bullet$]
+Our main motivation in considering this problem comes from the theory of \textit{real Riemann surfaces} (see~\cite{Cirre,Fay} and~\cite{NatMod} for a~complete account of this subject).
+A compact Riemann surface~$\Gamma$ of genus~$g$ is said to be \textit{real} or \textit{symmetric} when it is endowed with an anti-holomorphic involution~$r$.
+One can consider the locus of points which are invariant with respect to~$r$.
+Its connected components are at most $g+1$ and they are usually called the \textit{ovals} of the surface.
+When~$\Gamma$ with this locus removed has two connected components, it is said to be \textit{separated} (see Fig.~\ref{Miracolo}).
+Let this be the case, and assume that the number of ovals is~$n$.
+Then it is possible to f\/ix a~basis in the homology of the form\footnote{In particular, this implies that the genus and the number of ovals of a~separated, real Riemann surface need to satisfy the following relation: $n\equiv g+1$ ${\rm mod}\; 2$.
+For more details see~\cite[Theorem~1.5.3]{Cirre}.}